wernight/Blender-Gcode-Import/README.md

 ### Compatibility
 Add-On works with Blender 2.8.
 I tested with G-code from Slic3r and Cura.
 All G1 and G0 commands with an E-value get drawn as an edge.
+(Travel lines get omitted)